BITCORNProject/BITCORN/doc/init.md

 ### macOS

-Copy org.bitg.bitcornd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitg.bitcornd.plist`.
+Copy com.bitcornproject.bitcornd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/com.bitcornproject.bitcornd.plist`.

 This Launch Agent will cause bitcornd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run bitcornd as the current user.
-You will need to modify org.bitg.bitcornd.plist if you intend to use it as a Launch Daemon with a dedicated bitcorn user.
+You will need to modify com.bitcornproject.bitcornd.plist if you intend to use it as a Launch Daemon with a dedicated bitcorn user.

 Auto-respawn